basho/basho_docs/source/languages/en/riak/dev/search/document-store.md

 those stored objects.

 You can think of these Search indexes as **collections**.
-Each indexed will have a document ID generated automatically by Search, and because we're not interested in running normal [[key/value queries|Key/Value Modeling]] on these objects, we'll allow Riak to assign [[keys|Keys and Objects]] automatically.
+Each indexed document will have an ID generated automatically by Search, and because we're not interested in running normal [[key/value queries|Key/Value Modeling]] on these objects, we'll allow Riak to assign [[keys|Keys and Objects]] automatically.
 This means that all we have to do is worry